dangrebenkin/audio_augmentator/README.md

 cd audio_augmentator
 python setup.py install
 ```
 **The noises dataset will be downloaded automatically during installation.
-Use absolute path of downloaded dataset as noises_dataset= value.**
+Use absolute path of downloaded dataset as
+noises_dataset=<absolute path of downloaded dataset>.**

 ### Usage steps